Visualize Data With Grafana

 Before following this tutorial, ensure you have:

 • This tutorial uses a dataset of plant moisture measurements, originally captured for our Plant watering tutorial using an analog resistive soil moisture sensor connected to an analog-to-digital-converter (ADC).
-The ADC functionality was provided by the mcp300x-adc-sensor module from the Viam registry.
+The ADC functionality was provided by the mcp300x-adc-sensor module from the Viam Registry.

-• If you already have tabular data synced to the Viam app that you want to use, you can skip this requirement, and can skip directly to the Configure data query portion of this tutorial.
+• If you already have data synced to the Viam app that you want to use, you can skip this requirement, and can skip directly to the Configure data query portion of this tutorial.

 • A Grafana instance.